-Genetic counseling and genetic testing may help determine an underlying reason for infertility or multiple miscarriages.
+Genetic counseling and genetic testing may help determine an underlying cause for infertility or multiple miscarriages.
 In addition, it can also come with opportunities for appropriate screenings or changes in medical management.

-It is important to remember that regardless of the cause for infertility, no one is to blame.
-When an underlying cause of infertility is found, it is often due to something the individual affected had no idea they had, and has no control over.
+It is important to remember that regardless of the cause for infertility or miscarriage, no one is to blame.
+When an underlying cause of infertility or miscarriage is found, it is often due to something the individual affected had no idea they had, and has no control over.
 Identifying why someone is having trouble conceiving can be powerful information, as it can determine what the best next step is to help someone start a family.
 The first step in that process is attempting to determine the underlying cause: